Category Theory for Programming: Examples of categories

 \item The composition of functions is given by the usual composition of functions, i.e. for $f\in \CHom \SET X Y$ and $g\in \CHom \SET Y Z$, the composition of $f$ and $g$ is:

-\end{itemize} \end{exa} \begin{lemma} The data of $\SET$ satisfies the properties of a category, hence $\SET$ is indeed a category. \begin{proof} We first show that the left unit law holds.
+\end{itemize} \end{exa} \begin{lemma} The data of $\SET$ satisfies the properties of a category; hence $\SET$ is indeed a category. \end{lemma} \begin{proof} We first show that the left unit law holds.
 Let $X,Y\in \mathbf{Set}$ be sets and $f\in \CHom \SET X Y$ a function.
-We have to show that $\Id[X] \Comp f = f$, hence it suffices to show that they pointwise equal which holds by the following calculation:
+We have to show that $\co {\Id[X]}{f} = f$; hence it suffices to show that they are pointwise equal.
+To show this, we fix an arbitrary $x \in X$, and compute